msamricth/dm-presents/README.md

 ### Creating a new page

 Duplicate an existing page such as `src/dm-presents-ali-roberto.pug` and modify as needed.

+When you want to preview locally, duplicate an existing preview page such as `/src/prview/dm-presents-ali-roberto.pug` and modify to include the correct new page.

 All episode pages are inherited from `src/episode.pug`.